XOR97/Twitter-Sentiment-Analysis/README.md

 ## Credits

-Credit for this code goes to @Sentdex.
+Credits for this code go to Sentdex.
 I've just taken inspiration from him and merely tweaked a few of the custom functions for run time performance improvements.